avigan/pyZELDA/README.rst

 Citation
 --------

-If you use this software or part it, please reference the code on the `Astrophysics Source Code Library <http://ascl.net/>`_:
+If you use this software or part it, please reference the code from the `Astrophysics Source Code Library (ASCL) <http://ascl.net/>`_:

 `Vigan & N'Diaye, 2018, ascl:1806.003 <https://ui.adsabs.harvard.edu/abs/2018ascl.soft06003V/abstract>`_